reduxjs/redux-devtools/docs/Walkthrough.md

 import React from 'react';

-// Exported from redux-devtools import { createDevTools } from 'redux-devtools';
+// Exported from redux-devtools import { createDevTools } from '@redux-devtools/core';

-// Monitors are separate packages, and you can make a custom one import LogMonitor from 'redux-devtools-log-monitor';
+// Monitors are separate packages, and you can make a custom one import LogMonitor from '@redux-devtools/log-monitor';
-import DockMonitor from 'redux-devtools-dock-monitor';
+import DockMonitor from '@redux-devtools/dock-monitor';

 // createDevTools takes a monitor and produces a DevTools component const DevTools = createDevTools(